-- Silver Control

 - awareness of mental health issues, and

 - a wide-ranging management development programme for managers

-- risk management in the supply chain

 - equality and diversity

 3.11 Establishing clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation

 The council has a Constitution that details how the council operates, how decisions are made and the procedures to be followed.
 This ensures that these are efficient, transparent and accountable to local people.